Time Fairness in Online Knapsack Problems: Online Fair Algorithms

-In Lemma \ref{lem:oracle}, we describe $\ORACLE^\star$, a competitive \textit{semi-online algorithm} \cite{Seiden:00:SemiOnline, Tan:07:SemiOnline, Kumar:19:SemiOnline, Dwibedy:22:SemiOnline}.
-In other words, it is an algorithm that has full knowledge of the items in the instance, but must process items sequentially using a threshold it has to set in advance.
+In Lemma \ref{lem:oracle}, we describe $\ORACLE_{\gamma}^\star$, a competitive \textit{semi-online algorithm} \citep{Seiden:00:SemiOnline, Tan:07:SemiOnline, Kumar:19:SemiOnline, Dwibedy:22:SemiOnline} which is restricted to use a knapsack of size $\gamma$.
+Plainly, it is an algorithm that has full knowledge of the items in the instance, but must process items sequentially using a threshold it has to set in advance.
 Items still arrive in an online manner, decisions are immediate and irrevocable, and the order of arrival is unknown.